What is the Minimum Monthly Maintenance Needs Allowance?

 The Community Spouse Monthly Housing Allowance, also referred to as a Shelter Allowance or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners’ insurance.
 Based on the community spouse’s shelter costs and the MMMNA in the state in which he/she resides, he/she might be entitled to a higher spousal allowance.

 As of July 1, 2019, the shelter allowance is $634.13 / month for 48 of the 50 states, as well as the District of Columbia.
 In Alaska, the shelter allowance is set at $792.38 / month, and it is $729.75 / month in Hawaii.
 These figures are calculated each July and are based on a percentage of the minimum monthly maintenance needs allowance.
+(These figures are next set to increase in July of 2020).
 Very generalized, it is assumed that a community spouse has sufficient funds in which to pay his/her shelter expenses if his/her income is equivalent to the MMMNA and his/her shelter costs do not exceed the monthly housing allowance.
 If the shelter costs are greater than the set monthly housing allowance, the community spouse is entitled to a greater MMMNA.
 For instance, if one’s shelter costs are $150 / month over the shelter allowance, one’s MMMNA will be increased by $150 / month.
-However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum monthly maintenance needs allowance of $3,160.50.
+However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum monthly maintenance needs allowance of $3,216.